 The Australian Suffolk Punch Grading-up Registry

 The ASPGUR was the vision of Marge and Dennis Candy of the then Draught Horse Centre, Inverell, NSW, with friend Bill Goddard after the import of Samford Jack 8850 from the UK and Calcott Virgo 28387 from New Zealand forming the first Suffolk Punch stud in almost sixty years.
 Realizing that with the tiny foundation stud, building numbers of pure Suffolks would take decades, they instituted the grading-up programme in 1997.
-Their prescience was justified: since the dispersal of the Candy’s Capleach Suffolk Stud in 2008, sadly, pure Suffolk numbers in Australia and New Zealand have fallen.
-This is in comparison to 55 horses in the Grading-up Registry, with another eight due Spring 2014.

 Many owners have noticed a highly significant indicator – increased foal viability and strength due to hybrid vigour.